tikv/rfcs/text/2019-01-08-pd-simulator.md

 }
 ```

-It runs the predefined events according to the `tickCount`, the return value
+It runs the predefined events according to the `tickCount`.
+The return value
 indicates if the event is finished.

 ### Basic process